cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 See more information in the [client-replication](../client_replication.md#pre-spawned-predicted-entities) section.

+Status:
-Status: no unit tests, tested in an example that it works.
+- the pre-predicted entity get spawned.
+Upon server replication, we re-use it as Predicted entity: no unit tests but tested in an example that it works.
+- the pre-predicted entity gets spawned.
+The server doesn't agree that an entity should be spawned, the pre-spawned entity should get despawned:
+  **not handled currently.**

 ### Confirmed entity gets despawned